-Media often portray the EU institutions as if everyone working in them is drowning in money.
-Indeed, the top EU jobs are lucrative hovering around the 25 000 EUR per month mark with extra perks.
 However, for the majority of EU employees their salaries and other benefits are significantly lower and depend on the type of contract you have and multiple other factors, e.g., employment duration and seniority of the post.
 Of course, they are by no means low compared to most EU countries’ average pay levels and come with additional allowances and other benefits.

 This article applies to the European Commission, European Parliament, European Council, EU Agencies, and other EU institutions, as these rules are applied uniformly across the “EU system”.
 The article also does not cover such staff groups as Seconded National Experts or SNEs, interims, nor trainees as these have their separate employment conditions and rules.

-You might also want to read this article: How to get a job in an EU agency?
+* How to get a job in an EU agency?

-Information covered in this article comes from public sources, mainly the Staff Regulations and various vacancy announcements by EU institutions.
-However, most people struggle with ‘legalese’ in these documents, that makes hard to comprehend not only what is the actual basic salary, but total take-home pay.
-Hence, based on my experience in working for the EU, I’ve created this guide.
-I wish I would have had something like this resource before starting out on my career in EU institutions.
-If you know someone who’s interested in working for the “institutions”, share the article with them to, hopefully, motivate the person to apply for their first vacancy call or not give up after the first unsuccessful one.
+I wish I would have had something like this resource before starting out on my career in EU jobs.
+If you know someone who’s interested in working for the “institutions”, share the article with them to, hopefully, motivate the person to apply for their first vacancy call and not to give up after the first unsuccessful ‘concours’.

 How much will you make in a job at an EU institution?

-For people who are contemplating an EU job and even fresh recruits it is often hard to understand what the final salary will look like.
-People often focus only on the ‘basic salary’, however, the amount one gets in their bank account will depend at least four other factors besides the advertised base salary:
+People often focus only on the ‘basic salary’, however, the amount one gets in their bank account will depend on at least five other factors besides the advertised basic salary:

 - Type of contract: administrator, assistant, secretary/clerk, contract agent, seconded national expert and some more “exotic” jobs like a special adviser.